fsfe/reuse-docs/spec.md

   - `toml`.
 This is an instruction to associate the Copyright and Licensing Information defined in the table with the table's Covered Files, and to ignore any other Information that is closer to the Files.
-The REUSE.toml that is the closest to the root of the Project is authoritative.
+The table in the REUSE.toml that is the closest to the root of the Project is authoritative.

 - `SPDX-FileCopyrightText` (REQUIRED), a string or list of strings.
 Each string MUST be a Copyright Notice to be associated with the table's Covered Files.